Release family

-Supported models stay legible
+Supported releases stay legible

 The 4B, 2B, and 0.6B-v2 releases are the clearest supported starting points for deployable agent systems.